-Using this feature I have produced the following GISsurfer maps.
-Each time you open any of these maps or turn on an overlay layer, data flows from a government GIS server to your screen.
+One of the key features of GISsurfer is the ability to display a vast amount of data that is hosted on GIS (Geographical Information System) servers.
+Using this feature I have produced GISsurfer links that display a variety of maps.
+Each time you open any of these maps or turn on an overlay layer, the most recent data flows from the GIS server to your screen.

 Wildland Fire Map

 For some of the larger fires I also produce a daily map that shows the latest fire perimeter.
 This perimeter data is produced by fire staff that analyze infrared data collected by a nighttime overflight.
 The best place to see those daily map links is the MappingSupport Twitter feed

 California Risk of wildland Fire

 Be patient.
 When the map opens it will display two data overlays but they might take a few seconds to appear.
 One of the overlay layers you can turn on will show the estimated number of dead trees per acre.

 Each map link includes a data parameter that points to a txt file I made and which is online via my server.
 Anyone can download and open those txt files.
 Each line that begins with the word "overlay" corresponds to one of the layers the map can display.
 The overlay line provides the GIS server address for that data along with other information.
 You also might notice that one txt file can link to other txt files.

 If you have some GIS savvy you can make your own txt files using the same syntax, put your txt files online and display whatever GIS data you want to see on a GISsurfer map.
 To read more about the data parameter and other parameters that can be included in a GISsurfer link, open the GISsurfer Help page.
 Near the top of that page is a link for the PDF file that lists all the parameters you can use in a GISsurfer map link.